-This subsection provides annotated information of post translational modifications according to UniprotKB and neXtProt and the capability to view phosphorylation sites using PhosphoSitePlus.
+This subsection provides annotated information of post translational modifications according to UniprotKB, neXtProt, and GlyConnect and the capability to view phosphorylation sites using PhosphoSitePlus.
 Specific amino acid identity and position of glycosylation and ubiquitination modifications are mined from neXtProt.
-Amino acid position refers to the sequence of isoform #1 as defined in neXtProt.
+Amino acid position refers to the sequence of the canonical isoform as defined in neXtProt.

 This section provides annotated information about protein domains and families according to